 So if I had testified yesterday, I'd be in the same position as Jerome Corsi.

-I I just was gonna say that uh uh you know I remember every word of every column, and I expect everyone else to remember every word.
+I just was going to say that I remember every word of every column, and I expect everyone else to remember every word.

 That's ridiculous.